Witiko/doctoral-thesis/main.md

 In the *MIRMU-CompuBERT* system, the prefix notation has received better results than the infix notation, showing that the topological ordering of
 @lample2020deep is significant in deep neural language models.
-Surprisingly, the \LaTeX{} representation has received better results that both prefix and infix notations.
-We believe that this is due to tokenization: Unlike
+Surprisingly, the \LaTeX{} representation has received better results than both prefix and infix notations.
+We believe that this is due to tokenisation: Unlike
 @lample2020deep, we fine-tuned a language model whose tokenizer was pre-trained on natural language text.
 In \LaTeX{}, commands have descriptive names in natural language, which makes it more appropriate to use the same tokenizer